-In 2010 President Barak Obama first designated January as National Human Trafficking Prevention Month.
-This January of 2022 we newly commit to building a future where our children, youth and families may thrive free from exploitation.

-Check out CFPIC's Preventing and
+In 2010 President Barack Obama first designated January as National Human Trafficking Prevention Month.
+In January we newly commit to building a future where our children, youth and families may thrive free from exploitation.
+Check out Preventing and Addressing Child Trafficking's 5 Action Steps to inspire change!

-Addressing Child Trafficking Project's

-Action Steps to inspire change!